 Polk State offers hundreds of courses and a growing number of programs via the internet.
 Traditional, online, and hybrid courses have course shells in Canvas, Polk State’s learning management system.
 Instructors post syllabi, content pages, announcements, grades, assignments, and offer additional instructional materials in Canvas.
 Instructors may also communicate using a variety of methods including email, discussions, grading feedback, quiz feedback, and synchronous options through web conferences.

-You may access your course(s) six days prior to the first day of class.
+Courses are published on the first day of class.
 For more information on when your course(s) begin, check out the academic calendars.

 Courses are delivered asynchronously through Canvas by Instructure, a learning management system.
 Learn more about Canvas and how to access via the link on the left – Canvas News.

 Information about fully online programs can be found at Online@PolkState.
-Have a great term!

 Equitable Resources for Distance Learning Students